Idbury and Fifield are in

 The two villages of Idbury and Fifield are high on the ridge overlooking the broad Evenlode valley very close to the county border with Gloucestershire.
-They are about 5 miles north of Burford a little to the east of the A424 Burford to Stow on the Wold road.

 The village church in Idbury is the church of St. Nicholas, which was originally built in the twelfth century.
 Some additions were made in the 13th, 14th and 15th centuries, and the interior was substantially modified in the nineteenth century.
 The most important interior feature of the church is the fifteenth-century stone font.
+For the history and full information about St. Nicholas' Church click here.

 The manor house in Idbury dates from 1570.
 In the 1920s it was bought by the journalist and rural reformer J. W. Robertson Scott, who founded The Countryman magazine.